|Site Map | Bulletin Home | Temple University|

 |Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

-Continuing academic eligibility requirements for student athletes relative to NCAA guidelines are stated below.
-Student-athletes with any questions regarding athletic eligibility should call the Director of Compliance at 215-204-4923.
+Initial and continuing academic eligibility requirements for student-athletes relative to NCAA guidelines are stated below.
+Student-athletes with any questions regarding athletic eligibility should contact the Athletics Certifying Officer at 215-204-2500.

-4. They must also officially declare a major prior to the beginning of their fifth semester at the University.
+5. Student-athletes must officially declare a major prior to the beginning of their fifth semester at the University.
 In addition, the student-athlete must have completed at least 40% of the declared major before the first date of competition.

 The Department of Intercollegiate Athletics is committed to practices, procedures and policies that are designed to assure proper emphasis on educational objectives, to promote competitive equity among institutions and to prevent the exploitation of student-athletes.

 Eligibility to represent Temple University in intercollegiate competition as a varsity athlete is a privilege and not a right.
 Additionally, Division I athletic eligibility standards are more rigorous than other divisions.
 Factors which constitute athletic eligibility include, but may not be limited to:

 See Attendance in the Student Responsibilities section of the Bulletin.